-Section 1.
 Employees must wear work boots or work shoes and socks of the type generally worn in the construction trades.
 They shall be heavy duty and in good repair.
-Sneakers, tennis shoes, sandals, dress shoes and similar casual and or formal shoes are allowed except with the express prior approval of the department head.
+Sneakers, tennis shoes, sandals, dress shoes and similar casual and or formal shoes are not allowed except with the express prior approval of the department head.

-Section 2.
 Employees must wear long trousers as generally worn in the construction trades.
 Trousers shall be full length, a solid color, clean, neat and in good repair.
 Employees may wear shorts if appropriate and safe for the particular day's assignment.
 Short pants shall be clean, neat, in good repair and hemmed.
+Shorts may not be worn in the Water and Wastewater plants without the express permission of the Superintendent.
 Shorts may not be worn when cutting brush.